What is Sexual Harassment under Nevada Law?

-Sexual harassment is defined under Nevada law as unwelcome conduct that is of a sexual nature, which includes both verbal and physical actions.
-Employers are most often involved in the following types of sexual harassment acts: demanding sexual favors in exchange for promotions, creating a sexually offensive work environment, and making sexual advances.
+Sexual harassment is defined by Nevada law as unwelcome conduct that is of a sexual nature, which includes both verbal and physical actions.
+Employers are most often involved in the following forms of sexual harassment acts: demanding sexual favors in exchange for promotions, creating a sexually offensive work environment, and making sexual advances.

 How does Nevada Law Prohibit Sexual Harassment?

-There are also agencies which are created by federal and Nevada law for the specific purpose of handling sexual harassment cases.
+There are also agencies which are formed by federal and Nevada law for the specific purpose of handling sexual harassment cases.
 Such agencies have the authority to investigate work sites to determine if the complaints they receive in Carson City are true.
-Employers are also prohibited under these laws from taking action in retaliation against an employee who has claimed sexual harassment, such as firing them or denying them a promotion.
+Employers are also barred under these laws from taking action in retaliation against an employee who has claimed sexual harassment, such as firing them or denying them a promotion.

 How can a Nevada attorney help?